Frequently Asked Questions (FAQs)

 - etc.

-If you are unsure if the intercultural experience is for you or want to prepare for your time at FAU, you can take this online course offered by the Virtual University of Bavaria (VHB).
+But don’t be scared!
+If you have an open mind and are willing to learn about these differences, you will find that they broaden your horizon and enrich your life.
+If you are unsure whether the intercultural experience is for you or want to prepare for your time at FAU, you can take this online course offered by the Virtual University of Bavaria (VHB).
 You have to create a user account, but it is free of cost!

 Please understand that we cannot assess your chances of admission before you actually apply.
 However, our basic academic academic requirements can give you an initial idea of what we expect from our applicants: